qutip/qutip/doc/guide/guide-steady.rst

 where ``method='power'`` indicates that we are using the inverse-power solution method, and ``use_rcm=True`` turns on the bandwidth minimization routine.

 Although it is not obvious, the ``'direct'``, ``eigen``, and ``'power'`` methods all use an LU decomposition internally and thus suffer from a large memory overhead.
 In contrast, iterative methods such as the ``'iterative-gmres'``, ``'iterative-lgmres'``, and ``'iterative-bicgstab'`` methods do not factor the matrix and thus take less memory than these previous methods and allowing, in principle, for extremely large system sizes.
 The downside is that these methods can take much longer than the direct method as the condition number of the Liouvillian matrix is large, indicating that these iterative methods require a large number of iterations for convergence.
 To overcome this, one can use a preconditioner :math:`M` that solves for an approximate inverse for the (modified) Liouvillian, thus better conditioning the problem, leading to faster convergence.
 The use of a preconditioner can actually make these iterative methods faster than the other solution methods.
 The problem with precondioning is that it is only well defined for Hermitian matrices.
 Since the Liouvillian is non-Hermitian, the ability to find a good preconditioner is not guaranteed.
 And moreover, if a preconditioner is found, it is not guaranteed to have a good condition number.
-QuTiP makes use of an incomplete LU preconditioner that is invoked automatically when using the iterative ``'gmres'``, ``'lgmres'``, and ``'bicgstab'`` solvers that that can make use of a combination of symmetric and anti-symmetric matrix permutations that attempt to improve the preconditioning process.
+QuTiP can make use of an incomplete LU preconditioner when using the iterative ``'gmres'``, ``'lgmres'``, and ``'bicgstab'`` solvers by setting ``use_precond=True``.
+The preconditioner optionally makes use of a combination of symmetric and anti-symmetric matrix permutations that attempt to improve the preconditioning process.
 These features are discussed in the :ref:`steady-args` section.
 Even with these state-of-the-art permutations, the generation of a successful preconditoner for non-symmetric matrices is currently a trial-and-error process due to the lack of mathematical work done in this area.
 It is always recommended to begin with the direct solver with no additional arguments before selecting a different method.

 Finding the steady-state solution is not limited to the Lindblad form of the master equation.
 Any time-independent Liouvillian constructed from a Hamiltonian and collapse operators can be used as an input::